 1. Acquisition of the software division of Jacada Ltd., Israel

 As of January 1, 2008, Software AG acquired business units and assets of Jacada Ltd., Israel.
-Through its acquisition of Jacada’s Application Modernization Division, Software AG enhanced its product portfolio by adding new products for the modernization of user interfaces in applications that run on large and medium-sized systems.
-Jacada Ltd. is publicly listed on the US Nasdaq exchange (Nasdaq: JCDA).
+Through its acquisition of Jacada’s Application Modernization division, Software AG enhanced its product portfolio by adding new products for the modernization of user interfaces in applications that run on large and medium-sized systems.
+Jacada Ltd. is publicly listed on the Nasdaq (Nasdaq: JCDA).